Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 AI Engine/Tools; HLS/Tools; Utilities/Code Generation.

-## Description
+## Overview

-The Vitis Model Composer Hub block controls the behavior of the Vitis Model Composer tool.

-You can specify the targeted design flow for the generated output, the directory path for the output, and the desired device and design clock frequency using the following tabs.
+The Vitis Model Composer Hub block governs the functionality of the Vitis Model Composer tool.
+It allows you to specify the desired outputs, set the directory path for the generated output, and determine the target device and design clock frequency.
+The block consists of three primary panes:

-- The Hardware Selection pane helps with device or board selection.
+- The Hardware Selection pane assists in selecting the appropriate device, board, or platform.
-- The Code Generation pane provides options to select the output flow by selecting subsystems and specifying Code directory.
-Different options will be displayed depending on if the subsystem is targeting HDL, HLS, or AIE.

-### Data Type Support

-Data type support is not applicable to the Vitis Model Composer Hub block.
+- The Code Generation pane offers options for each valid PL, HLS, or AI Engine subsystem in the design.
+- The Settings pane allows for general tool settings.

+## Hardware Selection tab
+Clicking the browse button (…) displays the Device Chooser dialog box.
+This allows you to select a part, board, or platform to which your design is targeted.
+Vitis Model Composer obtains board and device data from the Vivado database.

 ## Parameters
 <img src="./Images/vbk1663246159437.png" width="600">

 The following section describes the configurable options available in each pane of the Vitis Model Composer Hub block.

-#### Hardware Selection
-Clicking the browse button (…) displays the Device Chooser dialog box.
-This allows you to select a part, board, or platform to which your design is targeted.
-Vitis Model Composer obtains board and device data from the Vivado database.

 #### Code Generation
 Select the subsystem name for which to generate code from the list on